Skip to main content

 PebbleDesk

-Compliance-first childcare platform with a Home tier at $20/month for up to 15 children.
+Compliance-first childcare platform with a Home tier at $20/mo equivalent, paid upfront annually for up to 15 children.

 PROS & CONS